 Getting Started with SoundQ:

-Watch this quick walkthrough video to see how to get up and running with SoundQ.
+Welcome to SoundQ!
+Watch this quick walkthrough video to see how to get up and running.

-Scroll down for step-by-step instructions to get up and running and an overview of features.
+Scroll down for step-by-step instructions and feature overview.

 SoundQ is sound library software that helps creators deliver better sound on every project - faster than ever.